Tuesday, June 19, 2012

 This shift in the way we create solutions to our problems and distribute them is known as the transition from the present-old economy to the new economy, to a p2p economy.
 This is in fact the economic side of the multitude constructive revolution.

-One of the problems we need to solve during this transition is to design a strategy to play the open game.
-How can we make sure that those who invest in open products (time, materials, cash...) get rewarded in proportion to their contributions?
-How can we make sure that one can feed his family from his participation in the design, production and distribution of open products.
+One of the main hurdles during this economic transition is to design a strategy to play the open game.
+We need to make sure that those who invest in open products (time, materials, cash...) get rewarded in proportion to their contributions, enough to be able to live good lives.
 Designing, producing and distributing open products in a sustainable way is what we call the open game.
-Here are some objections we hear often:

 • if the product is successful it will be copied by others